-The list of my packing mistakes is embarrassingly long, here are the ones which, in my opinion, are the worst.
+My list of packing mistakes is embarrassingly long, here are the ones which, in my opinion, are the worst.
+Do you struggle with those too?
 I’m hoping against hope that noting them down might help me to avoid them in the future…

 1. Packing way too many items.

 “I will definitely wear this blouse!
 Oh, but that other one looks so good on me.
 And this one was bought especially for trips like the upcoming one!”.
 Bam!
 All three land in my suitcase.
+At home, I have three t-shirts and two pairs of sweats on a weekly rotation, but somehow I still think that I will need 30+ items during a week long holidays!
 Sounds familiar?
 I bet that to some extent, it does 🙂

 Quick solution: pack considering complete outfits, not single items of clothing.